The Omaha Presbyterian Seminary Foundation: Shared History…Sustained Purpose

 - By helping to fund LifeLong Learning events hosted by synod and presbyteries within the 13-state area we serve here in the Midwest.

-- New for 2017 we will provide Educational Debt Relief Grant for ordained clergy as well as financial assistance for Spiritual Direction and Spiritual Coaching.
+- New in 2017 we began to provide Educational Debt Relief Grant for ordained clergy as well as financial assistance for Spiritual Direction and Spiritual Coaching.